Extra help for pre-school children

 • Supporting statutory assessments

-Early Years Inclusive Play sessions
+Early Years Inclusive Play and sensory play sessions

 Graduated Approach booklet